kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 Until then, Resource Quotas cannot yet be defined for CRDs and, thus, there is no quota on the number of buckets.

 ### Watches

+#### OBC Watches
-The bucket provisioning library provides watches for OBCs across all namespaces, and for OBs.
+All provisioners importing the bucket library watch OBCs across all namespaces.
-Each binary importing the lib is performing the same watches; however, the OBC watch quickly skips OBCs that do not target the specific provisioner.
+Each binary importing the lib performs the same OBC watch.
-On the other hand, all provisioners watch all OBs.
+OBCs that match the provisioner are further processed and OBCs not matching are quickly skipped.

 The OBC watch performs the following:
 + detects a new OBC: